Algebraic Number Starscapes: Geometry

-Topologically $\HH^2_\Coefs$ is a disk,but depending on the affine patch of $\RP^2$ that we choose it may take different forms.
-Indeed, the patch $[1:b:c]$ corresponding to taking the monic representatives of quadratics represents $\HH^2_\Coefs$ as the interior of a paraboloid, with one point on its ideal boundary at infinity: $\HH^2_\Coefs=\{[1:b:c]\mid 4c>b^2\}$.

 As $\HH^2_\Coefs$ is a properly convex set in $\RP^2$, it can be endowed with a natural metric invariant under projective transformations\footnote{This is called the Hilbert metric.
 Such a metric may be defined for any convex subset $\Omega\subset\RP^2$ not containing any entire projective line, and realizes a model of hyperbolic geometry precisely when $\Omega$ is bounded by a nonsingular conic section.}.
-See again \cite{HyperbolicExposition} for a more detailed analysis of this projective, or \emph{Klein Model} of the hyperbolic plane.
+See \cite{HyperbolicExposition} for a more detailed analysis of this projective, or \emph{Klein Model} of the hyperbolic plane.

 As the discriminant carries all the geometry associated with the $\PSL(2;\RR)$ symmetries, there is a nice description of this metric in terms of $\Delta$.
-The geodesics in this metric are straight line segments in any affine patch containing $\HH^2_\Coefs$, and the distance between two points $f_1=[a_1:b_1:c_1]$ and $f_2=[a_2:b_2:c_2]$ is given by
+This is most apparent for the Riemannian metric after pulling back to the hyperboloid in $\RR^3$: if $v\in\RR^3$ is any tangent vector to the hyperboloid, than its infinitesimal arc length is simply